 Fabricating Community Through Space

 - Hoffman Construction Company

-In order to keep the mass timber exposed throughout all floors of the building, the project team designed a concrete core structure to hold all assembly spaces and large meetings rooms, with a mass timber structure surrounding the core.
+In order to extend the mass timber element of the building higher than four-stories, the project team designed a concrete core structure to hold all assembly spaces and large meetings rooms, with a mass timber structure surrounding the core.
 A faux atrium connects the assembly space: Holmes’ code consulting avoided costly smoke control requirements for a traditional atrium classification.
 The opening connects various building programming, a key goal of the University of Washington.

 Additionally, Holmes assisted with the fire resistance requirements for the mass timber elements of the building.

 We would be pleased to speak to you about your project.